ordinaryindustries/ReviewKit/CONTRIBUTING.md

 ## Pull Request Guidelines

-    •    Reference any related issues in your pull request.
+    •    All PRs should have a related issue.
+Link the issue using the `closes` keyword in the body of the PR.
     •    Make sure all unit tests pass and CI checks are green before submitting.
     •    Be open to feedback and iterate on your changes as needed.